Christopher Largen: Prescription Pot

-In 2003 Largen co-authored the nonfiction book Prescription Pot with George McMahon.
-McMahon is a former Vice-Presidential candidate, recipient of the National Certificate of Heroism, and legal user of medical Cannabis from the United States Government's Compassionate Investigational New Drug program.
-McMahon used the government Cannabis to treat pain, spasms and nausea related to repeated injuries, surgical and pharmaceutical maltreatment, and a rare genetic condition called Nail Patella Syndrome, which causes bone deformities, immune system dysfunction, and a propensity for renal failure.
+In 2003, Largen co-authored the nonfiction book Prescription Pot with George McMahon.
+McMahon was a former vice-presidential candidate, recipient of the National Certificate of Heroism, and legal user of medical cannabis from the Compassionate Investigational New Drug program.
+McMahon used medical cannabis to treat pain, spasms, and nausea related to repeated injuries, surgical and pharmaceutical maltreatment, and nail-patella syndrome.

-During the authoring of Prescription Pot, Largen traveled the United States with McMahon, documenting the latter's efforts to educate doctors and legislators about the therapeutic value of the Cannabis plant.
-The book details one of their journeys through Texas, to the Arkansas State capitol building in Little Rock, to Elvis Presley's Graceland, culminating in their arrival at the University of Mississippi, where the U.S. Government grows marijuana for the federal cannabis program.
-Their journeys inspired articles in news outlets with an aggregate circulation in the tens of millions, and the book received positive reviews in a wide spectrum of international print and online venues.
+During the authoring of Prescription Pot, Largen traveled the United States with McMahon, documenting the latter's efforts to educate doctors and legislators about the therapeutic value of the cannabis plant.
+The book details one of their journeys through Texas, to the Arkansas state capitol building in Little Rock, to Elvis Presley's Graceland, culminating in their arrival at the University of Mississippi, where the U.S. government grows marijuana for the federal cannabis program.
+Their journeys inspired articles in news outlets with an aggregate circulation of tens of millions, and the book received positive reviews in a wide range of international print and online venues.

-Largen became a sought-after public speaker, serving as guest faculty at colleges and conferences across the U.S. Largen appeared on stage with a wide array of artists, musicians, politicians, professional athletes, and renowned scientists, including talk show host Montel Williams, funk icon George Clinton, former NFL lineman and two-time Super Bowl champion Mark Stepnoski, former Tribal President of the Oglala Sioux Alex White Plume, Kentucky Governor candidate Gatewood Galbraith, acclaimed medical researcher Raphael Mechoulam and Spoonfed Tribe.
+Largen appeared on stage with a wide array of artists, musicians, politicians, professional athletes, and scientists, including talk show host Montel Williams, funk musician George Clinton, former NFL lineman and two-time Super Bowl champion Mark Stepnoski, former Tribal President of the Oglala Sioux Alex White Plume, Kentucky Governor candidate Gatewood Galbraith, medical researcher Raphael Mechoulam and Spoonfed Tribe.